nus-cs2113-AY2021S2/ip/docs/README.md

 ```
 ## FAQs
-**Q: Does Duke save the tasks I added after I stop the program?**
+**Q: Does DUKE save the tasks I added after I stop the program?**

-**A:** Yes,Duke will save all changes made after each run and loads the previous task list before each run from the data folder that will be created whenever the programme starts.
+**A:** Yes, DUKE will save all changes made after each run and loads the previous task list before each run from the data folder that will be created whenever the programme starts.

 **Q: Where can I view this list of tasks after the programme ends?**